Zeyu-Li/andrew_li/README.md

  * media goes through my artistic projects
  * other services include 3D software and projects
  * contact is self explanatory
- * blog is a collection of journal entries and some cool(citation needed) Javscript projects
+ * blog is a collection of journal entries and some cool(citation needed) Javascript projects

 ### Built with
 * [jQuery](https://jquery.com/)